AdwaitR27/AdwaitR27/README.md

 ### 🙋‍♂️ Hey, I'm Adwait!

 A **Data Science graduate from UWA** with a passion for turning complex data into powerful decisions.
-I've worked at **Accenture** as a Application Data Analyst, interned at **Norwood Systems** analying and building AI applications, and served as a **Research Assistant at UWA**.
+I've worked at **Accenture** as a Application Data Analyst, interned at **Norwood Systems** analysing and building AI applications, and served as a **Research Assistant at UWA**.

 I don't just analyse data — I build end-to-end systems that make data *useful*.